birkaany/birkaany/README.md

 - 👋 Hi, I’m @birkaany
-- 👀 I’m trying to be a front-end dev
+- 👀 I’m trying to be a better developer everyday
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning ReactJS

 <!---